-Maurice has acted and advised in a wide range of professional negligence claims, including numerous claims relating to alleged failures in the implementation of effective tax and/or inheritance arrangements.
+Maurice has acted and advised in a wide range of professional negligence cases, including claims against financial services professionals, lawyers, insurance brokers, surveyors and architects.
+He has also acted in relation to claims concerning alleged failures in the implementation of effective tax arrangements.

 Maurice has appeared in remote hearings using all of the common platforms such as Skype for Business, Zoom and Microsoft Teams.

 Maurice is a co-author of the chapter on Awards in The Guide to Construction Arbitration, published by Global Arbitration Review (accessible here).

 Maurice obtained a first-class degree in Law and was an inaugural winner of The Times 2TG Moot, the largest national mooting competition, the final of which was judged by Lord Clarke, Christopher Clarke LJ and Sir Richard Aikens.View full profile »

 - Crown Office Chambers shortlisted in eleven categories at The Legal 500 Bar Awards 2023

 - Third Edition of GAR’s “Guide to Construction Arbitration” published with contribution from Roger ter Haar QC, Crispin Winser and Maurice Holmes of Crown Office Chambers